pidfi/password-management-vault/README.md

 The project uses standard browser cryptography rather than implementing cryptographic primitives itself.

 ## PBKDF2
 PBKDF2 derives an encryption key from the master password.
 A cryptographically random salt is used.

-The iteration count should be selected deliberately based on current performance and should be reviewed periodically.
+The iteration count (default 600,000) is embedded in the ciphertext to allow future decryption even if the default is adjusted.
 PBKDF2 is a password-based key derivation function, not an encryption algorithm.

----

 ## AES-GCM
 AES-GCM provides authenticated encryption.
 It provides both:

-* confidentiality;
+- confidentiality;
-* authentication/integrity of the ciphertext.
+- authentication/integrity of the ciphertext.

-If ciphertext is modified, AES-GCM verification should fail rather than silently producing modified plaintext.
+If ciphertext is modified, AES-GCM verification will fail rather than silently producing modified plaintext.

 ### IV/nonce requirements
 AES-GCM nonce handling is critical.
 A nonce/IV must **never be reused with the same encryption key**.

-The application must therefore generate and store a fresh nonce for each encryption operation.
+The application generates and stores a fresh, cryptographically random 96-bit nonce for each encryption operation.

 ---

 # No External Dependencies

 The final decryption application is intended to be self-contained.
 It does not depend on:

-* npm packages;
+- npm packages;
-* CDNs;
+- CDNs;
-* external JavaScript libraries;
+- external JavaScript libraries;
-* external APIs;
+- external APIs;
-* remote fonts;
+- remote fonts;
-* third-party services.
+- third-party services.

 Cryptographic operations are provided by the browser's native Web Crypto API.
 The `encrypt_decrypt.html` can therefore be backed up as a single file.
 This also makes its exact bytes easy to verify.

 ---